Exchange Study Process

 - Visas and residence permits

-Countries outside of Europe usually require a residence permit from the exchange student if the duration is longer than 90 days.
-The same applies to students travelling to a Schengen area or an EU country.
-Some countries require a visa and a residence permit for even shorter durations.
-Each country has different regulations for different nationalities and the student is responsible for checking these regulations either from the embassy/consulate of the host country in Helsinki or at the student's home country.
-Residence permits take time and require an invitation letter from the host university in order to proceed in the matter.
+Student is responsible for finding out if a visa or residence permit is needed for entering/ living in the country of exchange destination and for all the arrangements.
+Countries outside Europe usually require a residence permit from exchange student if the duration of exchange is longer than 90 days.
+Same applies to students travelling to a Schengen area or EU country.
+Some countries require visa and residence permit for even shorter period of time.
+Each country has different regulations for different nationalities and the student is responsible for checking these regulations either with the embassy/consulate of the host country in Helsinki/ country of destination or in the student's home country.
+Visa and residence permit processes take time so make sure you start with the process as soon as you get a Letter of Invitation/ Acceptance from your host university, which is needed in order to proceed with the process.

-Student must also check from the police station at Vaasa how acquiring a residence permit to a different country affects the Finnish residence permit in order to ensure that they can return to their studies at Vaasa directly after the exchange: Can one renew the residence permit to Finland after arrival in Vaasa or should one do it at the Finnish embassy/consulate at the host country or some other procedure
+Student must also check (e.g. with the Police in Vaasa) how acquiring a residence permit to a different country affects their Finnish residence permit in order to ensure that they can return to their studies at Vaasa directly after the exchange.
+In some cases the residence permit to Finland may have to be renewed after arrival in Vaasa or it must be done at the Finnish embassy/consulate.

-The student must register as attending at the University of Vaasa throughout the exchange!
+Please not that you need to be registered as attending at University of Vaasa throughout the exchange.

 - Returning back to Vaasa

-- Letter of Confirmation (stating the actual period of stay, filled in and signed by the exchange coordinator of the host university)
+- Letter of Confirmation (stating the actual period of physical stay for studies at exchange destination, filled in and signed by exchange coordinator at host university)